wangziqi2013/wangziqi2013.github.io/_posts/2021-06-12-file-mapping.markdown

 For example, NVM's byte-addressability enables file systems to implement data structures that require fine-grained metadata and data accesses, such as hash tables, while conventional block-based file systems typically adopt designs that are optimized for block accesses, such as trees with high fan-outs.

+File mapping is defined as an abstract function that translates a logical block offset in a file into a physical block number on the device.
+This simplifies file system's logical view of files, as each file can be separately considered as a consecutive range of blocks starting from zero (sparse files are supported by not mapping certain blocks in the middle of the file, but the abstraction of a consecutive range persists to make sense).